100+ Resources for a Terrific Second-Act

 Starting a new business in retirement can be a daunting task: What zoning regulations apply to your situation?
 What’s the best legal format for your business?
 How can you best market your services on a shoestring budget?
 These resources will help you to answer those questions — and launch, manage and grow your venture.

-SCORE A nonprofit with more than 340 chapters nationwide, SCORE is dedicated to helping people start and grow small businesses.
+SCORE.org is a nonprofit with more than 340 chapters nationwide, SCORE is dedicated to helping people start and grow small businesses.
 They host numerous free and nearly-free webinars, in-person training programs, and consultations with experienced professionals who serve as mentors to budding entrepreneurs.
-Here’s a post I wrote about SCORE for Next Avenue: How to Become a SCORE Small Business Mentor.

 The U.S. Small Business Administration is an excellent resource for anyone wanting to start, grow or manage a business.
-Entrepreneurship courses are also provided by the SBA’s Regional Small Business Development Centers and Women’s Business Development Centers.
+Entrepreneurship courses are also provided by the SBA’s Regional Small Business Development Centers.

 The Kaufmann Foundation runs a FastTrac program for both new and experienced entrepreneurs (in-person and online).